 2.1 Qualifications: The Society shall be open to any individual involved and/or having a special interest in the design, specification, manufacturing or drawing of plumbing systems.

 2.2 Membership Classifications: Members shall be assigned a membership category.
 Category shall be assigned by the Society Vice President, Membership, who shall make assignments based on the following classification criteria:

-(a) Full Member: Eight (8) years of experience in plumbing engineering or related engineering field, a minimum of four (4) years of which must have been in a position of responsibility for the design of plumbing systems or in a position of responsibility for the design of systems and components related to, or incorporated within, plumbing engineered and designed systems.
+(a) Full Member: Eight (8) years of experience in plumbing engineering or related engineering field, a minimum of four (4) years of which must have been in a position of responsibility for the engineering and/or design of plumbing systems or components.

 A maximum of four (4) years of experience may be waived by the Society Vice President, Membership for: (a) Education: one-half (2) year for each completed year in a curriculum related to plumbing engineering; (b) Engineering Registration: four (4) years for Professional Engineer registration in a field that includes plumbing engineering; (c) CPD certification: two (2) years.

-(b) Associate Member: Any individual involved in the design of plumbing systems or in plumbing engineering and not meeting the requirements of a Full Member.
+(b) Associate Member: Any individual involved in the engineering and/or design of plumbing systems or components and not meeting the requirements of a Full Member.